kaishin/posse-server/README.md

 # RSS Syndicator

-Provides a REST API to syndicate certain RSS feeds to Twitter and Mastodon.
+Provides a REST API to syndicate a set of predefined RSS feeds to Twitter and Mastodon.